 Regarding retirement mortgages, there are usually no set rules about how much you can borrow, but most providers have maximum amounts they will lend.
 However, borrowing more than your home is worth will likely require consent from another lender too – which could mean legal fees on top of the costs already associated with securing the loan.

 Raising extra money through a retirement mortgage isn’t necessarily easy, though.
-Some lenders require proof that state benefits aren’t being used to cover costs before they’ll allow you to borrow money.
-Others may take into account inflation or charge set-up fees when setting loan interest rates.
-All of these points should be taken into consideration before signing any contracts or making any commitments.
+Some lenders require proof that state benefits aren’t being used to cover costs before allowing you to borrow money.
+Others may consider inflation or charge set-up fees when setting loan interest rates.
+These points should be considered before signing any contracts or making any commitments.

 Ultimately, deciding whether or not a retirement mortgage is right for you is based on your circumstances, but having all the facts at hand can help ensure that you make an informed decision about how best to raise cash during this period of life.
 Be sure to shop around for different offers from various lenders to get the best deal possible, and always consider seeking independent financial advice if anything isn’t clear!